 Donkey: Oh... you leave them out in the sun and they start sprouting little white hairs!

 Shrek: No!
 Layers.
 Onion have layers.
-Ogers have layers.
+Ogres have layers.
 Onions have layers.
 You get it?
 We both have layers.

 Donkey: Oh, you both have layers!

 Much like ogres, people also have layers.
 In yoga we refer to these layers as koshas.
 It is said that we all possess five koshas or “sheaths” to our being.
-These sheathes are as follows: Annamaya Kosha (or physical body), Pranamaya Kosah (the energy body), Manomaya Kosha (mind and emotional body), Vinjnamaya Kosha (the wisdom body), and Ananadmaya Kosha (the bliss body).
+These sheathes are the physical body, the energy body, the mind and emotional body, the wisdom body, and the bliss body.

 The physical body is our outermost layer and the bliss body is the innermost layer.
 To fully understand ourselves and how we interact in and with the world around us, it is important to understand these layers of our essential being and recognize how each layer effects our behaviors, thoughts, and actions.

 This layer is responsible for how we experience the world through our physical senses.
 Everything we see, smell, taste, touch, and hear we are experiencing through our physical body.
-The sensations of feeling hungry or tired are also experiences felt through our physical body, or annamaya kosha.
+The sensations of feeling hungry, tired, hot or cold are also experiences felt through our physical body.

-Cognitive function, emotions, ego, and judgement are all attributes of the human experience that are correlated with the mind and emotional body, or manomaya kosha.
-When we pop the hood and look beneath the surface of a person, when we are really getting to know them, the first thing we usually look for is their manomaya kosha.
-If you want to discover how a person feels or thinks or why they carry themselves in a certain way, what you are trying to discover is who they are in their mental and emotional body.
+Cognitive function, emotions, ego, and judgement are all attributes of the human experience that are correlated with the mind and emotional body.
+When we pop the hood of a car or look beneath the surface of a human being, when we are really getting to know them, the first thing we usually look for is their mind and emotional body.
+If you want to discover how a person feels or thinks or why they carry themselves in a certain way, what you are trying to discover is who they are on a mental and emotional level.

 This is where things start to get interesting.
-When a person is referred to as “wise” or considered to be a “deep thinker” the person is be noted for being in touch with their vinjnamaya kosha, or wisdom body.
+When a person is referred to as “wise” or considered to be a “deep thinker” this person is be noted for being in touch with their wisdom body.
 This kosha is responsible for our philosophical insights and practical reasoning.
 We use this kosha when pondering the meaning of life or search for truth in ourselves and the world around us.
-This layer of our being is responsible for the ability to comprehend the world around us and scope out possibilities and realities outside of us.
+This layer of our being is responsible for the ability to comprehend the world around us.
+It also enables us to search for possibilities or realities outside of us.